teddy-flow/SP2Cat/README.md

 # SP2Cat
-SP2Cat are an adapted version of the colabcat from someshkar, made specifically for the Student Project 2 - Cracking WiFi Passwords.
+SP2Cat are an adapted version of the colabcat from someshkar that run [Hashcat](https://hashcat.net/) on [Google Colab](https://colab.research.google.com/), made specifically for the Student Project 2 - Cracking WiFi Passwords.
 Focusing on the -m 22000 (WPA-PBKDF2-PMKID+EAPOL) hash with the ability to resume sessions.

 ## Usage